grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.11.2014.10
+- New canvas: fix missing 15 seconds timer to submit in draw first
+- New canvas: option to confirm submitting if more than a minute is left

 1.10.2014.10
 - New canvas: allow changing the palette in friend games
 - New canvas: make default, remove experimental status, add link to players with replayable panels, show notice if using old canvas